lilbee

 Ask for several things at once

-Put more than one question in a single prompt and lilbee answers each from wherever it lives in your library, with a separate citation per fact.
+Put more than one question in a single prompt. lilbee answers each one from wherever it lives in your library, with a separate citation per fact.

 Pick and tune your models

-Each role sits on the chat rail, so you can see what's active and switch it mid-conversation.
+Each role sits on the chat rail.
+You see what's active and switch it mid-conversation.
 Hover a pill to see what that role does.

 Already running Ollama or LM Studio?
 Keep them.

-Pick one of your Ollama models for embedding and another for chat from the catalog's Hosted tab, and the whole pipeline runs on Ollama:
+Open the catalog's Hosted tab.
+Pick one Ollama model for embedding and another for chat, and the whole pipeline runs on Ollama:

 The same flow works with LM Studio's local server: